-Most of the property is covered by a productive stand of planted loblolly pine ±26 to ±27 years old that has been thinned twice.
-There is also a stand of mixed pine and hardwood more than ±40 years old, an area of big hardwoods, and food plots.
+Most of the property is covered by a productive stand of planted loblolly pine 27 to 28 years old that has been thinned twice.
+There is also a stand of mixed pine and hardwood more than 40 years old, an area of big hardwoods, and food plots.
 Mature forest with oaks and other hardwoods mixed with pine stands on the adjacent public land.

 On Lake Russell, fishermen catch bass, crappie, bream, walleye, stripers, and catfish, and enjoy expansive views of undeveloped shoreline.
 Three public boat ramps are less than 2 miles by road from the tract.
 Next door, Calhoun Falls State Park offers a marina with 36 rental boat slips.

 Landowners who share a common boundary with the lake project are allowed the use of adjacent lakeshore lands.
-Foot travel is permitted on public property all around the lake.
+Foot travel is welcome on public property all around the lake.
 Adjacent landowners enjoy a private access point from their property to public land and water for hunting and fishing.

 The tract has about 575 feet of frontage on Highway 81.
 Some road work will be needed to connect to existing internal roads.
 Electric, internet and water lines run along the highway.
 Calhoun Falls State Park Road goes along the southern boundary of the tract.
 However, the Army Corps of Engineers owns a buffer along this road and access from it is not available.